kysely-org/awesome-kysely/README.md

 ## Articles

+- [Kysely - A type-safe SQL query builder for typescript](https://www.jakso.me/blog/kysely-a-type-safe-sql-query-builder-for-typescript) - A blog post by [koskimas](https://github.com/koskimas), the creator of [Kysely](https://kysely.dev).
+Letting the world know, way back in 2021, what is [Kysely](https://kysely.dev), its inspiration, design principles, etc.
 - [Typesafe Database Queries on the Edge](https://www.nexxel.dev/blog/typesafe-database) - The groundbreaking blog post by [nexxel](https://twitter.com/nexxeln) that set the stage for the Prisma + Kysely + Planetscale's DatabaseJS serverless driver usage pattern.
 - [Kysely dialect for PlanetScale](https://depot.dev/blog/kysely-dialect-planetscale) - A blog post by [Jacob Gillespie](https://twitter.com/jacobwgillespie) on how [Depot](https://depot.dev) adopted [Kysely](https://kysely.dev) and [PlanetScale](https://planetscale.com/) and created the [Planetscale dialect](https://github.com/depot/kysely-planetscale).